DelusionalSimon/glm-infused-sweetnet/idea_dump.md

 - Deeprank paper only ran their models for 20 models, was this to give the language model enhanced version the upper hand? what would happen after more epochs?
 - How you handle embeddings for less frequent or unseen tokens might become a relevant consideration later
 - Might need to downsample dominant organism groups to not skew data
+- Concatenate the output of self.item_embedding(x) with the GLM embeddings

 # Ideas for Interesting applications (for framing in paper)